 5. Tips To Protect Your Hair From The Sun And Pollution

-You may not know this but every time you step out, your hair is being bombarded by the sun and the innumerable pollutants floating around in the air.
-So, it’s super important that you take some steps to protect your precious tresses from them:
+You may not know this, but every time you step out, your hair is being bombarded by the sun and the innumerable pollutants floating around in the air.
+Hence, it is super important that you take some steps to protect your precious tresses from them:

 - Wear a hat/scarf: Cover your hair when you step outdoors, especially during summers.
 A hat or a scarf can go a long way in protecting your hair from intense sun damage.

-- Don’t step out with oily/wet hair: Don’t step out right after you’ve oiled or washed your hair as it can make dust and dirt stick to it.
+- Don’t step out with oily/wet hair: Don’t step out right after you have oiled or washed your hair as it can make dust and dirt stick to it.

 - Use a hair sunscreen: Invest in a hair sunscreen and use it religiously to protect your hair from the ultraviolet (UV) rays of the sun.

 - Tie up your hair: Leaving your hair open and loose when outdoors can make it more prone to dryness and damage.
-So, tie up your air when heading out into the world.
+Tie up your air when heading out into the world.

-- Deep condition: Deep condition your hair at least once a week to restore cleanse your scalp completely and restore moisture back into your dull, dry hair.
+- Deep condition: Deep condition your hair at least once a week to cleanse your scalp completely and restore moisture back into your dull, dry hair (4).

 6. Tips For Styling Your Hair